edimez14/password_generator/README.md

 In this repository you can find a program that generates passwords completely randomly, randomly selecting from a list that stores the generated passwords.

+The technology I used to generate random passwords is Rendom.

 ## Console version

 This is the console version of the program, and as you can see in the image, when you run the program what is returned is the main function that prints a randomly generated password in the console.